pzelnip/www.codependentcodr.com/content/ptotd-asyncio-learnings.md

 summary: Learning asyncio

 Recently I've been digging into Python's `asyncio` library which was introduced as part of Python 3.4, and iterated upon in each release since.
-My reasons are work-related, but I thought it'd be interesting/insightful to share things I've learned here, partly to share with the world (as the docs for `asyncio` are rather...terse) as well as reinforce what I've managed to figure out.
+My reasons for learning about it are work-related, but I thought it'd be interesting/insightful to share things I've learned here, partly to share with the world (as the docs for `asyncio` are rather...terse) as well as reinforce what I've managed to figure out.

 This is likely going to be long, as there's a lot to learn & know about `asyncio`.